alfredomartinezjr/wosostats/resources/definitions.md

 Mallory Pugh, the player in white, and Steph Houghton, the player in red, both have a reasonable chance at winning this launched pass, but neither really manages to get off a good jump, due to running into each other, even though it was a winnable ball in the air for both of them.
 This goes down as an "aerial.lost" for the "possessing" player (due to the ball still being in "possession" of the team in white), and also an "aerial.lost" for the defending player.
 On the spreadsheet, this action would look like the following (certain columns have been hidden to better show this):

 ![](http://i.imgur.com/lK5EHAs.png)

+**Ground 50/50 balls won** - `ground.50.50.won`, `gw`

+Ground 50/50 balls are the ground equivalent of aerial duels - when two players challenge for a 50/50 ball on the ground.
+A player outright winning possession of 50/50 ball is deemed to have won the ground 50/50 ball.
+If there's no one who outright wins possession (such as if the ball just keeps getting knocked away or knocked out of bounds), the first player to make contact with the ball is deemed to have won the ground 50/50 duel, regardless of where the ball ends up or who recovers it.

+In the "poss.action" column, the player logged should be the player on the team that had possession of the ball in the previous event.
+If she wins the ground 50/50 ball based on the criteria above, she gets a "ground.50.50.won"

+**Ground 50/50 balls lost** - `ground.50.50.lost`, `gl`

+Ground 50/50 balls are the ground equivalent of aerial duels - when two players challenge for a 50/50 ball on the ground.
+A player is deemed to have lost a ground 50/50 ball if the other player either won outright possession of the ball or - if there was no one who got outright possession of the ball - if the other player got to the ball first, regardless of where the ball ends up or who recovers it.

+In the "poss.action" column, the player logged should be the player on the team that had possession of the ball in the previous event.
+If she lost the ground 50/50 ball based on the criteria above, she gets a "ground.50.50.lost."

+When both players challenge for the 50/50 ball and neither "wins" the ball (such as if the ball happens to just roll through both their legs), but they can reasonably be said to have had a chance to win the ball, then they both get credited with an "ground.50.50.lost."

 **Recoveries** - `recoveries`, `r`